The Lady Soames LG, DBE

 Barbara and I knew her since 1983, when she attended our first Churchill Tour, at the Churchill Hotel in London.
 She soon became Patron of the old Churchill Centre, replacing Lord Mountbatten, who was killed in 1979.
 From that time forward, she was our constant correspondent, companion at conferences and tours, sometime house guest, friendly advisor, decisive mentor and personal friend.
 There is no one outside our own family whom we loved more.
 Her loss removed one of the things that made life worth living.

-I am pleased when any Churchill writer refuses to guess what her father would do nowadays.
-That is what we call the Mary Soames Commandment.
+I am pleased when any Churchill writer refuses to guess what Mary’s father would do nowadays.
+That is what we call the Soames Commandment.
 “We don’t know, do we?” she would often say.
 Whenever someone declared what Sir Winston would about this or that modern issue, she would interrupt: ”How do you know?”

 Peter Hitchens rightly wrote, after the death of The Queen: “Please forgive me if I do not join in by recounting my feelings.
 I grew up in a world where feelings were something you generally kept to yourself’.”
 I tried to follow his advice in my tribute to Her Majesty.
 But Mary Soames was a personal friend.
 You can read in depth about her life and career in her books and on Wikipedia.
 So please forgive the feelings.
 I have, however, deleted personal correspondence from the original article.